fineanmol/plant-tree/README.md

-🍀 Updated on Sun, 06 Apr 2025 21:59:47 GMT
+🌵 Updated on Mon, 07 Apr 2025 09:47:58 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Simplicity is the soul of efficiency."